anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friendship is always a sweet responsibility, never an opportunity.
+Quote: Love is the only force capable of transforming an enemy into a friend.

-By: Kahlil Gibran
+By: Martin Luther King Jr.